 - Releasing a computer contaminant such as a virus or worm into a system, network, or internet domain

 - breaking into a friend’s Facebook profile to see if they have been saying nasty things about you

 You could even be charged if you weren’t the one who actually broke into the system, but helped someone else do so.
 For example, if you work for a company’s computer services department and have access to login information and you provide someone your password knowing they will use the information to commit a crime, you would also be guilty of breaking the law.
 If you feel you have a valid reason to access someone’s computer system or network without direct permission, a lawyer can help evaluate whether or not the activity would be a criminal offense under the law.

 Penalties for Criminal Hacking in California

-Unauthorized computer access can be charged as either a felony or a misdemeanor depending on the specifics of the crime.
-A Felony charge carries a sentence of up to three years imprisonment and a fine of $10,000, while a misdemeanor is punishable by up to one year in county jail and a fine of $5,000.
-A top defense lawyer can help you decide if it is better to fight the charges or to work on a plea bargain to minimize your potential sentence.
+Unauthorized computer access crimes in California are a wobbler, meaning they can be charged as either a felony or a misdemeanor.
+A felony charge carries a sentence of up to 3 years imprisonment and a fine of $10,000, while a misdemeanor is punishable by up to one year in county jail and a fine of $5,000.
+A lawyer can help you decide if it is better to fight the charges or to work on a plea bargain to minimize your potential sentence.

-If you have been charged with illegally accessing someone’s computer or computer data without permission, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with top criminal lawyer Peter M. Liss.
+If you have been accused of illegally accessing someone’s computer or computer data without permission, please call (760) 643-4050 or (858) 486-3024 to schedule a free consultation with top criminal defense attorney Peter M. Liss.